MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-picker-integration.md

 In order to provide a consistent user experience, widget screenshots for the widget picker must follow the following guidelines.

-* The screenshot should contain the medium size version of your widget.
+* The screenshot should display the medium size version of your widget.
 * The image should be 300 pixels wide and 304 pixels tall.
 * The image should have transparent, rounded corners.